 Also, plastic production contributes heavily to greenhouse gas emissions and pollution.

-If you want to do your part to keep the oceans and planet cleaner, the answer is simple: buy from plastic-free athletic clothing brands instead.
-The more you buy from sustainable designers, the more other brands will jump on board the plastic free train.
-Whether you’re into yoga, running, weight lifting or another form of exercise, there are plastic-free alternatives to all your fitness gear and clothing.
+If you want to do your part to keep the oceans and planet cleaner, I recommend buying from plastic free athletic clothing brands instead.
+The more you choose to buy from sustainable designers, the more you support their positive practices and encourage other brands to jump on board the plastic free train.
+Whether you’re into yoga, running, hiking, weight lifting or another form of exercise, there are plastic-free alternatives to all your fitness gear, shoes, and clothing.

 I’ve put together this list of my favorites.

 Tentree is a brand fully dedicated to bettering the environment.
 To start, their clothing is made from natural materials like cotton, hemp, and a unique product called Tencel, a fiber made from wood pulp.
-If you still miss your polyester, Tentree also offers polyester clothing made from recycled plastic instead of new plastic, which cuts down on the pollution.
+If you still miss your polyester, Tentree also offers polyester clothing made from recycled plastic instead of new plastic, which cuts down on pollution.
+I love the feel and cut of the Peru Embroidered Llama T-Shirt.

 Tentree also used their clothing sales as a way to fund their other environmental mission: planting trees.
 The company’s name comes from its policy that for every purchase customers make, they plant ten new trees.